Supporting the Cancer Research Workforce

 Training the Next Generation of Cancer Researchers

-In 2019, NCI supported the training of more than 3,800 students and early-career scientists, ranging from the high school level through the postdoctoral years and beyond.
-In addition, fellowships are available in cancer prevention; the behavioral, epidemiologic, and genetic sciences; and in immunotherapy and technology transfer.
+NCI supports the training of students and early-career scientists, ranging from the high school level through the postdoctoral years and beyond.
+NCI fellowships are available in fields as diverse as cancer prevention, behavioral sciences, epidemiology, genetics, immunotherapy, and technology transfer.

 NCI promotes diversity in the cancer research workforce through several programs, including the Continuing Umbrella of Research Experiences (CURE) and Partnerships to Advance Cancer Health Equity (PACHE) programs.

-Scientists embarking on independent careers may face challenges that impede their success and make it difficult to remain in research.
-To address this issue, NCI supports early-career investigators (ESIs) in many ways.
+Scientists embarking on independent careers can face challenges that impede their success and make it difficult to remain in research.
+To address this issue, NCI supports early-stage investigators (ESIs) in many ways.